 6.7.2 The Council is already implementing this policy in relation to residential development proposals within 7km of the SPA.
-One strategic SANG site has been identified, East Court and Ashplats Wood, and a strategy has been prepared to define and implement improvements required to bring it into line with the Council's published SANG standards.
+One strategic SANG site has been identified, East Court and Ashplats Wood, and a strategy has been prepared to define and implement improvements to enhance its attractiveness to visitors.
 A revised lease for East Court Estate has secured it in perpetuity from 2014 (this is taken to be 125 years) for use as a SANG.